ROBERT JOSKE MANAGEMENT CLIENTS

 Professor Timothy Lynch

-Timothy Lynch is the most widely read academic commentator in Australia.
-A regular contributor to the Australian newspaper, his work has attracted millions of readers.
+Timothy Lynch is one of the most widely read academic commentators in Australia.
+A regular columnist in the Australian newspaper, his work has attracted millions of readers.
 His ideas have shaped debates around controversial issues like the Voice referendum and Middle East policy.
 He has become a must-read author among the nation’s leaders and elites.

 An award-winning and best-selling author, his latest book, In the Shadow of the Cold War, has been called ‘a cogent, graceful, provocative account’ of American foreign policy from George Bush Sr. to Donald Trump.
 His many books examine American power and prospects.
 Known as Australia’s foremost “Trump whisperer,” Tim offers clear, incisive analysis of Donald Trump’s disruptive impact on global politics and economics.